snuzy/make/src/readme.txt

 == Changelog ==

+= 1.9.25 - April 10 2019 =
+* Bugfix: HappyForms ad was showing when HappyForms Upgrade was activated.

 = 1.9.24 - March 2 2019 =
 * Bugfix: Pages previously created with Gutenberg to preserve block editor experience.